-Join Jon Peck for an in-depth discussion in this video What you should know, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video What you should know, part of Learning Linux for PHP Developers.

 I designed this course with the assumption that you don't have any experience with Linux or server administration.
 Therefore, every command and technique will be described and demonstrated in context, so nobody will be left behind.
 What if you already have some Linux experience?
 Don't worry, you can always learn more about configuration and best practices.
 This is a course for PHP developers, but it's not a PHP development course.
 You should already have a working knowledge of the PHP language and have written a few scripts.
 Without this background, you might not have enough context to follow along with what I'm doing, which will make it harder to enjoy and learn.

 For some more background or a refresher, I recommend PHP with MySQL Essential Training with Kevin Skoglund here in the Lynda dot com online training library.
 Local web development is a very common need, and there's always more than one solution to a problem.
 For example, there's a number of web server solution stack packages that can be installed locally.
 XAMPP from Apache Friends dot org has distros for Windows, Mac, and Linux.
 There's also WampServer from Wamp Server dot com, which is only for Windows, and MAMP from MAMP dot info, which was designed for Macs.